Last Refreshed: 12/6/2023 11:55:33 AM

 Tax in control statement:

-• A tax compliance report.
+• We produce a tax compliance report.

 Each quarter, our brands sign a letter of representation, which includes an approval and a confirmation on the accuracy and completeness of our tax position.
-We have a tax strategy in place that is proactively communicated throughout the company and we organize training for selected brands and jurisdictions, during which the tax policy and its main principles are explained through tax risk workshops.
+We have a tax strategy in place that is proactively communicated throughout the Company, and we organize training for selected brands and jurisdictions, during which the tax policy and its main principles are explained through tax risk workshops.

 Ahold Delhaize associates have access to a whistle-blower line for reporting any ethical or compliance concerns related to company practices, including tax matters.